Malbork © DerHexer

-Malbork Castle is a classic example of a medieval fortress: it is the world's largest brick castle and one of the most impressive of its kind in Europe.
-Invited by the Polish Royalty to help suppress the pagan tribes in the area, the Teutonic Knights built the immense castle in 1276 and slowly began to establish themselves as fearsome rulers, taking control of most of northern Poland until, after several unsuccessful attempts to rid the country of the Knights, they were defeated at the Battle of Grunwald in 1410.
-The medieval belief that the bigger the fortress, the more powerful those within is clearly portrayed by this immense brick stronghold, incorporating a system of multiple defence walls with gates and towers.
-The inner castle includes arcaded courtyards, chapels, a treasury, the Knights' Hall and an armoury.
-The interiors house several exhibitions, including displays on the castle's history, and collections of tapestries, coins and medals, medieval sculptures and weapons.
-During summer the courtyard is used as a venue for sound and light shows.
+Malbork Castle is the world's largest brick fortress and one of the most impressive in Europe.
+The Teutonic Knights built it in 1276 and slowly began to establish themselves as fearsome rulers, taking control of most of Poland until they were defeated at the Battle of Grunwald in 1410.
+The immense brick stronghold incorporates a system of multiple defence walls with gates and towers, guarding an interior of arcaded courtyards, chapels, a treasury, the Knights' Hall, and an armoury.
+The castle houses several exhibitions of tapestries, coins and medals, medieval sculptures, and weapons.
+During summer, the courtyard is used as a venue for sound and light shows.
 Guided tours are available and there are audio guides for those who prefer to explore independently, although the number of audio guides is limited.